• Skip to primary navigation

 • To finish: 2 tablespoons milk or 1 egg beaten

-• 1-2 tablespoons of powder sugar to sprinkle on top before serving
+• 1-2 tablespoons of powdered sugar to sprinkle on top before serving

 Instructions